kezheonglim-ux/Online-Test-Time-Learning-Method-for-Industrial-Defect-Detection-/README.md

 # Online-Test-Time-Learning-Method-for-Industrial-Defect-Detection-
 Modern manufacturing requires defect detection systems that are efficient, adaptive and capable of identifying unknown defects.
-This research proposes an online test-time learning method using a YOLO26 nano classification model within an open-ended anomaly detection pipeline.
-A low-code platform is also developed to support easier implementation and practical use.
+This research proposes an online test-time learning method for industrial defect detection using a frozen YOLO26 nano classification model, a normal memory bank, a lightweight adapter, and category-specific decision thresholds.
+The latest deployment supports automated batch image testing in CiRA CORE, where multiple category folders can be processed sequentially through a Flask API.
+The system displays the current image, prediction result, anomaly score, threshold and LED anomaly status, while also supporting Stop and Reset control flows.

 ## 1.0 DATASET
 https://www.kaggle.com/code/ipythonx/mvtec-ad-anomaly-detection-with-anomalib-library/data
 - Total of 5354 images (Train: 3629; Test: 1725).
 About 70:30 ratio.
-- Having 15 types material including
+- Having 15 types category including
     - Hazelnut: 501
     - Screw: 439
     - Pill: 434